FAQ - Getting started

 Please be aware that the number of concurrent participants supported in a conference depends, as much as anything, on the equipment and network infrastructure you and your participants use.
 For example, participants introducing background noise can force leaders to revert to 'Automatic muting' early - despite XLeap leveraging advanced Dolby noise suppression.

-Sure.
+Yes!
 There is no limit to the sessions you can run concurrently.

 However, for a session to be supported by a conference (voice, video, screen sharing), you must be in that session.
-While you cannot be in and run more than one conference at a time, you can keep several session open concurrently with participants contributing in their own time.
+While you cannot be in and run more than one conference at a time, you can keep several 'anytime' session open concurrently with participants contributing independently, in their own time.

 Not by XLeap.

-This does not apply to 'anytime' sessions where participants contribute in their own time.
+This does not apply to 'anytime' sessions, where participants contribute in their own time.
 You can keep such sessions open for as long as you like.

 Please be aware that XLeap will close sessions beyond their end date automatically after 1 day of inactivity (default).
 The end date is, of course, entirely up to you and you can adjust the period of inactivity after which sessions are closed automatically.